LearnersGuild/partners/Operating-Model/Holacracy/Holacracy-Meetings.md

 Here is the [Tactical Meeting flow](https://drive.google.com/open?id=0B603F2WUOtLJOHZJeXNScW5tNVk)

 # Governance Meetings

+***Note*** - *Governance meetings are only applicable once your circle moves to distributed governance, they are will not be used until that time.
+Feel free to check out this section but know that it will only be required knowledge once your circle moves to distributed governance*

 This is where we decide HOW we’re working together.
 Outcomes of Governance meetings are new roles/circles, changing/adding accountabilities, changing domains and also policies.

 [This is a video](https://vimeo.com/94227010) from Karim's work with Dev Bootcamp training a facilitator on how to run a Governance Meeting.
 It should be really useful however for everyone.
 It’s good to know ideally what we’re thinking about in Governance meetings and how we test objections, etc.